Cosmo-Tech/Babylon-End-User-Doc/docs/guides/getting_started.md

 ```bash
 babylon config -c brewery -p dev display
 ```
 You will see in your terminal the current configuration.
 For now, this configuration is empty.

-To initialize the configuration for `dev` platform, you need perform this command.
+To select the configuration for `dev` platform, you need perform this command.

 ```bash
 babylon config -c brewery -p dev select
 ```

-Try again the display command and see the current configuration.
+Try again the display command and verify the current configuration.

 ## Explore babylon

+You will explore some basics commands.

+### Configuration files

 * ** Set and get configuration variables **
 ```bash